mycognosist/ctf-walkthroughs/tutorial-rust-python-lib.md

 });
 {% endhighlight %}

 py_module_initializer is a macro defined by the cpython crate we imported at the top of our library.
 The first parameter ('status') is the name of our module, the second parameter is the Python2 naming for our module, while the third parameter is for Python3.
-The last code on the first line (|py, m|) allows the modification of received module objects.
+The last segment of code on the first line (py, m) allows the modification of received module objects.

 We then add a docstring and use the py_fn! macro to build the Python version of our function.
 That's all there is to it!
 Save and exit.

-Here's the complete code for our function:
+Here's the complete code for our module:

 {% highlight rust %}
 #[macro_use]